-There has never been a better time to start a podcast like now.
+There has never been a better time to start a podcast.
 Today you can start your own podcast with almost no money and make a huge impact, whether financially or non-financially.
 If you are here you are probably looking to start a podcast, thus you have come to the right place.
 In this informative article, I’m going to walk you through how to start a podcast and what to do once you have your new show.

 Why are you Doing a Podcast?